 - 1 teaspoon black pepper

-I completely soak my skewers for 30 minutes, sometimes accidently longer, like the whole day.
-Make sure the entire stick is completely dredge in water.
+- I completely soak my skewers for at least 30 minutes.
+Make sure the entire stick is completely dredged in water.
 Once they have soaked, remove and start to assemble the skewers.